muratk5n/thirdwave/en/README.md

 ---

-But if RU, CH also support this measure who gets the chit?
+I wonder if RU, CH also support this measure who gets the chit?

 ---